 Ouija is a 2014 horror film based on the eponymous board game from Hasbro, their first foray into the horror genre following the releases of the My Little Pony and Transformers movies.
 The film was directed by Stiles White and co-written by him and Juliet Snowden, who had previously written The Possession together.

-Anyway, Laine Morris is called by her Childhood Friend Debbie Galardi (Shelley Hennig) who has something on her mind.
-But when she arrives, Debbie refuses to talk and sends her away.
-Later that night, Debbie hangs herself.
-Unbeknownst to anyone, she had been playing Ouija by herself, which breaks the very first rule of using a Ouija Board.
+Laine Morris (Olivia Cooke) is called by her Childhood Friend Debbie Galardi (Shelley Hennig) who has something on her mind.
+However, when she arrives, Debbie refuses to talk and sends her away.
+Later that night, Debbie hangs herself; unbeknownst to anyone, she had been playing Ouija by herself, which breaks the very first rule of using a Ouija board.

 A prequel titled Ouija: Origin of Evil was released on October 21, 2016.

 This film provides examples of the following tropes:

 - A Minor Kidroduction: The film opens with young Debbie explaining to young Laine about the Ouija board, with young Sarah briefly interrupting them.

 - Abusive Parents: DZ and her sister Paulina claim their mother was this.
 They are lying.